OK, so you have decided to start growing things in containers. You might now be wondering what plants are good for container gardening.

 After herbs, some vegetables are the second favourite type of plant that people choose to grow in containers.

-A popular vegetable that many people love growing are tomatoes.
-Growing nice, ripe tomatoes beats buying bruised and squishy ones from the supermarket that.
+A popular vegetable that many people love growing is the tomato.
+Growing nice, ripe tomatoes beats buying bruised and squishy ones from the supermarket.
 The ones you buy are usually close to their use-by date and nowhere as fresh as the kind you can grow.

 Even with tomatoes, you have variety.
 You could choose to grow roma tomatoes, cherry tomatoes, grape tomatoes or even salad tomatoes.
 All of these will do just fine in containers.

 Don’t wish to grow tomatoes?
-There are other vegetables you could choose.
+There are other vegetables you could choose from.
 You can grow peppers, corn, radish, squashes, etc. This article has mentioned several veggies that you could grow.
 Just pick one that you like and go for it.

 Fruit Can Be Grown in Containers

 Fruit is at a distant third after herbs and vegetables.
-The reason fruit is not popular is because many people assume that it’s too difficult and requires expertise to grow fruit.
+The reason fruit is not popular is that many people assume that it’s too difficult and requires expertise to grow fruit.